benjojo/Gmail_GeoIPTagger/README.md

 ![alt text](.setupimages/6.png "sc6")

-If that runs smoothly we can now set it to run automatically Resorces > Current Project Triggers
+If that runs smoothly we can now set it to run automatically Resources > Current Project Triggers

 ![alt text](.setupimages/7.png "sc7")